How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Dig a 30cm deep square hole under each slab and fill with hardcore, sand and then top with cement before gently laying the slab on top.
 The timbers can be used with a spirit level to find the perfect level platform.

-12x10 DIY Shed foundations
+12x10 DIY Shed foundations with outer base timber frame

 Top Tip: Use reclaimed slabs to reduce your costs.

-1.3 How to Build a Timber Framed Base
+1.3 Timber Framed Base

 Materials required: 3″x2″ C16 treated construction timber (3m and 3.6m lengths), 70mm wood screws, paving slabs, 18mm OSB 3 boards